 Though it is usually applied as a security measure, we are beginning to see facial recognition enabling corporations and governments to do a multitude of other things with the technology.

 The Chinese company, Alibaba, has already made payment with facial recognition available in its stores in China.
 Just shoot your best smile to the cashier and be on your merry way.
-For now, facial recognition is still mostly used as an identification tool.
-This is best exemplified in the top-of-the-line Apple iPhones where you can use your face to unlock the phone, open the app store, and use Apple’s electronic payment services.
+Up until quite recently, facial recognition was still mostly used as an identification tool, that you most likely know from unlocking your smartphone with your face, but that is rapidly changing now, as the above example amply shows.

 These examples show some applications for facial recognition but also highlight the limits for research in human behavior.
 It is a piece of software that can compare vast quantities of image data against a single image to produce a match.
 It reaches a binary conclusion.
 It is not inconceivable that facial recognition can find use in research projects, but at best, its applicability will be limited.
 The opposite is true of facial expression analysis.